symfony-cmf/Routing/README.md

 For more specific needs, have a look at DoctrineRouter and see if you want to extend it.
 You can also write your own routers to hook into the chain.

+### Url generation

+You can generate urls for your content in three ways:

+* Either pass an implementation of RouteObjectInterface as parameter route

+* Or pass a content object as parameter content

+* Or supply an implementation of ContentRepositoryInterface and the id of the content as parameter content_id

 ## Authors